-During the course of a periodic review, it may be determined that some ROP-related documents can be designated as reference IMCs, or IPs.
+During the course of a periodic review, it may be determined that some ROP-related documents can be designated as reference IMCs, or IPs (section 07.01a).
 Reference IMCs or IPs will be reviewed on an as-needed basis before use and reissued noting any updates or that a review was completed and a major revision to the document was not warranted.
-The list of reference IMCs and IPs is maintained on the public web pages, where applicable, and follows the issuing process, as described in this IMC.
+The list of reference IMCs and IPs is maintained on the public web pages and in the IM Table of Contents, where applicable, and follows the issuing process, as described in this IMC.

+As part of this review process, the document lead shall also review any open FBFs (per IMC 0801) and any open ROP lessons-learned tracker items (per IMC 0307) related to the ROP inspection document to ensure that they will either be satisfactorily addressed in the upcoming document revision, or that they are actively being moved towards resolution.
+By reviewing FBFs and ROP lessons-learned tracker items as part of the 5-year periodic review, efficiencies are gained in not having to re-issue inspection documents unnecessarily.

 05.01 Plain Writing Guidance.

 Plain language is communication your audience can understand the first time they read or hear it.
 Strive to communicate clearly and comprehensively.
 State clearly what the NRC technical staff is to do.
 Use specific and objective words.
 State who, what, when, where, and why.
 State conditions, limitations, and exceptions separately.

 Use short words, short sentences, and short paragraphs.
 If possible, avoid words that are not in common use outside of the NRC unless they are defined or explained.
 (Most of the IM documents are publicly available).
-Divide long drawn-out sentences into two or more sentences.
+Divide long, drawn-out sentences into two or more sentences.
 Try to limit paragraphs to 10 lines or less.
 Reorganize material to break lengthy, complex paragraphs into several paragraphs or a list.

 Read and edit draft material from the user’s perspective.
 Replace wordy prepositions (“in the vicinity of”) with one-word prepositions (“near”).

-For further guidance, refer to NUREG-1379, “NRC Editorial Style Guide,” the Government Printing Office Style Manual (latest edition).
+For further guidance, refer to NUREG-1379, “NRC Editorial Style Guide,” the Chicago Manual of Style Online, the Government Printing Office Style Manual (latest edition), and the Plain Language Action Plan (non-public).
 These references can be found on the internal website.
 Also refer to Webster’s dictionary (latest edition).

 Terminology must be consistent.
 Do not use two or more words for the same idea, concept, or activity.
-Except for abbreviations in common use, show the complete word, title, or phrase the first time it is used with the in parenthesis immediately after.
+Except for abbreviations in common use, show the complete word, title, or phrase the first time it is used with the acronym in parenthesis immediately after.
 An example is service water system operational performance inspection (SWSOPI).

-The originator must make clear what is mandatory of NRC technical staff in the requirements sections of IMCs, IPs, and TIs, and what is discretionary in the guidance sections of the same documents. .
+The originator must make clear what is mandatory of NRC technical staff in the requirements sections of ROP program IMCs, IPs, and TIs, and what is discretionary in the guidance sections of the same documents.
+Ensure the words “requirements” and “guidance” correspond appropriately with the qualifiers below to differentiate mandatory and discretionary activities (Reference OIG-16-A-12, “Audit of NRC’s Reactor Oversight Process: Reactor Safety Baseline Inspection Procedures” (ML16097A515)).

-equirements tilize words such as “must,” “shall,” and “will” Mandatory
+Requirements – Utilizes words such as “must,” “shall,” and “will” and prohibitive phrases such as “must not,” “shall not,” and “will not.”
+Mandatory activities/conditions that have an obligation to be met.